Dynamical Landauer Principle: Quantifying Information Transmission by Thermodynamics: Appendix

-} \end{theorem} } {\em Sketch of the proof.} First, we obtain upper and lower bounds on $C_{\Theta,(1)}^\epsilon$ in terms of entropic quantities, which are summarized in Theorem~\ref{AppThm:MainResult}.
-After that, we relate these upper and lower bounds to the above-mentioned thermodynamic tasks and complete the proof.
-The full proof is given in Appendix~\ref{App:Proof-MainResult}, and here we focus on the implications of Theorem~\ref{Result:MainResult} to thermodynamics. $\square$
+\end{theorem} We briefly sketch its proof here.
+First, we obtain upper and lower bounds on $C_{\Theta,(1)}^\epsilon$ in terms of entropic quantities, which are summarised in companion paper Theorem~1~\cite{CompanionPRA2}.
+After that, we relate these entropic bounds to $W_{\rm corr|\Theta,(1)}$ and $W_{\rm \Phi|\Theta,(1)}$ and complete the proof.
+The full mathematical proof is given in companion paper Theorem~4~\cite{CompanionPRA2}, and here we focus on the implications of Theorem~\ref{Result:MainResult} to thermodynamics.